 In December 2018, we entered into a research collaboration and licensing agreement with Innovent.
 Under the terms of this agreement, Innovent received exclusive development and commercialization rights to our clinical-stage product candidates pemigatinib, itacitinib and parsaclisib in hematology and oncology in mainland China, Hong Kong, Macau and Taiwan.
-In January 2019, we recognized an upfront payment under this agreement of \$40.0 million upon our transfer of the intellectual property related to the clinical-stage product candidates to Innovent, which was recorded in milestone and contract revenues on the consolidated statement of operations for the year ended December 31, 2019.
-In addition, we are eligible to receive \$20.0 million in connection with the first related IND filing in China, up to \$129.0 million in potential development and regulatory milestones, and up to \$202.5 million in potential commercial milestones.
-We are also eligible to receive tiered royalties from the high-teens to the low-twenties on future sales of products resulting from the collaboration.
-We retain an option to assist in the promotion of the three product candidates in the Innovent territories.
-In June 2019, we recognized the \$20.0 million milestone for the first related IND filing in China which was recorded in milestone and contract revenues on the consolidated statement of operations for the year ended December 31, 2019.
+In January 2019, we recognized an upfront payment under this agreement of \$40.0 million upon our transfer of the functional intellectual property related to the clinical-stage product candidates to Innovent, which was recorded in milestone and contract revenues on the consolidated statement of operations for the year ended December 31, 2019.
+The upfront milestone was recognized as revenue at a point in time upon our transfer of the licenses to Innovent for the right to use the functional intellectual property.
+In addition, we were initially eligible to receive up to an additional \$129.0 million in potential development and regulatory milestones.

+We recognize development and regulatory milestones upon confirmation of achievement of the event, as development and regulatory approvals are events not controllable by us but rather development activities of Innovent and decisions made by regulatory agencies.
+In 2020, we recognized a \$5.0 million milestone for the FDA approval of pemigatinib as PEMAZYRE.
+In 2019, we recognized the \$20.0 million milestone for the first related IND filing in China.